Vijay06092004/digital-signal-processing/README.md

-# 🧠 Advanced Signal Filtering Techniques
+# 🧠 Signal Filtering Techniques

 This repository demonstrates and compares multiple signal filtering techniques applied to time-series data (e.g., sensor data from ADCs).
 These filters include traditional FIR window-based filters, frequency-domain designs, and adaptive filters like Kalman and Wavelet filters.